Chart Color Schemes

 Mackay displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in Mackay with 26.9% houses and 73.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 85.1% houses and 14.9% other dwellings.
-Home ownership in Mackay was at 17.1%, with the rest either mortgaged (15.8%) or rented (67.1%).
-The median monthly mortgage repayment in Mackay was $1,387, below Non-Metro Qld's average of $1,733.
+In Mackay, as per the latest Census evaluation, 26.9% of dwellings were houses while 73.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Non-Metro Qld's figures of 85.1% houses and 14.9% other dwellings.
+Home ownership in Mackay stood at 17.1%, with mortgaged dwellings at 15.8% and rented ones at 67.1%.
+The median monthly mortgage repayment was $1,387, lower than Non-Metro Qld's average of $1,733.
 The median weekly rent figure in Mackay was $270, compared to Non-Metro Qld's $340.
-Nationally, Mackay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Mackay's mortgage repayments were significantly lower at $1,387 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing